bwolmarans/SDE-NGINX-Gateway-Fabric/validation-and-troubleshooting/README.md

 kubectl -n nginx-gateway get all
 ```

+## --- STOP HERE - The rest is for Troubleshooting only if needed later in the lab ---

 Next we might look for more details related to the nginx-gateway pod using the **describe** option.

 ```bash